Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Medical experts usually arrive at a diagnosis by eliminating other causes through physical examination and/or injection (used to prevent the pain).

-During physical examination, by means of movement of the joint, the doctor will try to find out if the sacroiliac joint is what causes the pain.
+During a physical examination, by means of movement of the joint, the doctor will try to find out if the sacroiliac joint is what causes the pain.
 If it reproduces the pain and there is no other possible cause of pain that could explain it, then the sacroiliac joint could be the cause of pain.

 Doctors can also use some orthopaedic provocative tests to try to recreate the symptoms related to sacroiliac joint dysfunction.
 In general, a number of positive tests that recreates the pain located specifically at the sacroiliac joint increase the possibility of accurately diagnosing sacroiliac joint dysfunction.